-The English actress known for "Mary Poppins" and "The Sound of Music" wrote a classic 1971 children's novel in the vein of "The Little Princess," "The Secret Garden," and "Anne of Green Gables."
+Julie Andrews, known for "Mary Poppins," wrote a children's novel called "Mandy" in the vein of "A Little Princess," "The Secret Garden," and "Anne of Green Gables."

 In the classic Marlowe play, Dr. Faustus makes a bargain with Mephistopheles: twenty-four years of unlimited power for the price of his soul.
 Unfortunately, Faustus learns too late that he received the raw end of the deal, but he turns his back on any chance of redemption.

 Some songs are memorable for their whistling.
 Here's a countdown of 15 popular whistling songs, from pop music to movies.